Frontotemporal Disorders: Information for Patients, Families, and Caregivers

 No single test, such as a blood test, can be used to diagnose a frontotemporal disorder.
 A definitive diagnosis can be confirmed only by a genetic test in familial cases or a brain autopsy after a person dies.
 To diagnose a probable frontotemporal disorder in a living person, a doctor—usually a neurologist, psychiatrist, or psychologist—will:

 Different types of brain imaging may be used.
 A magnetic resonance imaging (MRI) scan shows changes in the size and shape of the brain, including the frontal and temporal lobes.
-It may reveal other causes of the person’s symptoms, such as a stroke or tumor.
-In the early stage of disease, the MRI result may appear normal.
+It may reveal other potentially treatable causes of the person’s symptoms, such as a stroke or tumor.
+In the early stage of disease, the MRI may appear normal.
 In this case, other types of imaging, such as positron emission tomography (PET) or single photon emission computed tomography (SPECT), may be useful.
 PET and SPECT scans measure activity in the brain by monitoring blood flow, glucose usage, and oxygen usage.
 Other PET scans can help rule out a diagnosis of Alzheimer's.

 Frontotemporal disorders can be hard to diagnose because their symptoms—changes in personality and behavior and difficulties with speech and movement—are similar to those of other conditions.
 For example, bvFTD is sometimes misdiagnosed as a mood disorder, such as depression, or as a stroke, especially when there are speech or movement problems.
 To make matters more confusing, a person can have both a frontotemporal disorder and another type of dementia such as Alzheimer's disease.
 Also, since these disorders are rare, physicians may be unfamiliar with the relevant symptoms and signs.

 Researchers are studying ways to diagnose frontotemporal disorders earlier and more accurately.
 One area of research involves biomarkers, such as proteins or other substances in the blood or cerebrospinal fluid, which can be used to measure the progress of disease or the effects of treatment.
-Also being studied are ways to improve brain imaging, including seeing the tau protein, and neuropsychological testing, which assesses learning, language, problem solving, memory, and other thinking skills.
+Also being studied are ways to improve brain imaging, including seeing the tau protein, and neuropsychological testing.
+New diagnostic methods under study may help distinguish frontotemporal disorders from other types of dementia.